jrosen48/utk-homepage/content/post/2020-01-25-new-articles-the-effecys-of-choice-and-interest-in-science-and-identifying-multiple-learning-spaces-in-a-single-educational-hashtag.md

 tags: []
 ---

-I'm excited to share links to two articles published in the past month!
+I'm excited to share links to two articles on new research published this month.

 The first, on how the regularly-occurring chats that take place through an education-focused Twitter hashtag are distinct from the rest of the time (i.e., non-chat times when people use the hashtag), is by [Spencer Greenhalgh](https://spencergreenhalgh.com/) et al. in *Computers & Education*.
 Here is the abstract: